-- (c) This value relates to stock options to purchase CompX class A common stock that CompX granted to its nonemployee directors for their director services.
-We determined this value by applying FAS 123R to determine the amount recognized for financial statement reporting purposes (disregarding any estimate of forfeitures related to service based vesting conditions) and calculated using the Black-Scholes stock option valuation model with the following weighted average assumptions:

-- a stock price volatility of 37% to 45%;

-- risk-free rates of return of 5.1% to 6.9%;

-- dividend yields of nil to 5.0%; and

-- an expected term of ten years.

-- (5) Gen. Stafford (ret.) receives an annual lifetime benefit payment of \$15,000 as a result of his service on our board of directors prior to 1987.
+(7) Gen. Stafford (ret.) receives an annual lifetime benefit payment of \$15,000 as a result of his service on our board of directors prior to 1987.

-- (6) Prior to 2004, we granted stock options exercisable for shares of our common stock on an annual basis to each director for his director services.
-As of December 31, 2007, Steven L. Watson held stock options exercisable for 4,000 shares of our common stock, which shares were fully vested at that date.
+(8) Prior to 2004, we granted stock options exercisable for shares of our common stock on an annual basis to each director for his director services.
+As of December 31, 2006, Steven L. Watson held stock options exercisable for 2,000 shares of our common stock, which shares were fully vested at that date.
+As of December 31, 2007, all of his stock options exercisable for shares of our common stock had expired.
 This amount represents the compensation income we recognized in 2007 for financial statement reporting purposes related to these stock options.
 See footnote 4 to the Summary Compensation table for information as to how we calculated this compensation income.